 Traffic Inspector in a nutshell

-Traffic Inspector is a specialized request inspection algorithm that acts as an additional protection layer for your WordPress
+Traffic Inspector is a specialized request inspection algorithm that acts as an additional protection layer for your WordPress commonly known as firewall

 The plugin doesn’t inspect admin dashboard requests as well as WordPress cron and WP CLI requests.